mitdbg/datascienceclass/spring_2022/lab_6/README.md

 Here you will use the `Dask` `Bag` and `DataFrame` APIs presented during the in-class portion of the lab.
 In each question, you will scale your cluster from 1 up to 8 cores (or however many cores or machine has) in multiples of 2 (as we did during the in-class portion of this lab).
 You should measure and plot the total runtime for each of the cluster configurations (bar plot with `x` axis as #cores, `y` axis as runtime in milliseconds) for the each of the tasks below.
 Feel free to use any plotting tool of your choice, including the ones presented in Lab 5.

 **Q2 (10 pts)** Using the same timeseries dataframe from in-class portion, compute a rolling 5m average for all the 2021 data.
-Then, repeat this task for each cluster size using `pandas`.
+Then, repeat this task using `pandas`.
 How do the min and the max runtimes you observed using `dask` compare to what you observed when using `pandas`?
 Submit your code as `q2.py` and your runtime plot as `q2.jpg`.

 **Q3 (10 pts)** Using the same mybinder.org JSON data from in-class portion: who are the top 3 providers of notebooks in 2022 (so far), and how many total runs does each of the 3 have?
 Submit your code as `q3.py` and your runtime plot as `q3.jpg`.